 - 2.7.3.2.5 The Contractor shall ensure that its non-payment for Provider-Preventable Conditions does not prevent Enrollee access to services. - 2.7.4 Provider Education and Training - 2.7.4.1 Provider Education.
-Prior to any enrollment of Enrollees under this Contract and thereafter, the Contractor shall conduct Affiliated Provider education regarding the Contractor's policies and procedures as well as the Demonstration. - 2.7.4.2 Provider Orientation.
-The Contractor shall conduct orientation sessions for Affiliated Providers and their office staff on the Demonstration. - 2.7.4.3 Medical Home.
-The Contractor shall educate Affiliated Providers about the medical home model, the importance of using it to integrate all aspects of each Enrollee's care, and how to become a medical home, including educating Affiliated Providers about resources, support, and incentives, both financial and non-financial, available for becoming a medical home and receiving applicable recognition such as NCQA certification. - 2.7.4.4 Cultural Competency.
+Prior to any enrollment of Enrollees under this Contract and thereafter, the Contractor shall conduct Affiliated Provider education regarding the Contractor's policies and procedures as well as the Demonstration. - 2.7.4.2 The Contractor must inform its Provider Network about the procedures and timeframes for Enrollee Grievances and Enrollee Appeals, per 42 C.F.R. § 438.414. - 2.7.4.3 Provider Orientation.
+The Contractor shall conduct orientation sessions for Affiliated Providers and their office staff on the Demonstration. - 2.7.4.4 Medical Home.
+The Contractor shall educate Affiliated Providers about the medical home model, the importance of using it to integrate all aspects of each Enrollee's care, and how to become a medical home, including educating Affiliated Providers about resources, support, and incentives, both financial and non-financial, available for becoming a medical home and receiving applicable recognition such as NCQA certification. - 2.7.4.5 Cultural Competency.
 The Contractor will provide the cultural competency requirements at orientation, training sessions, and updates as needed.
 This will also include Americans with Disabilities Act (ADA) compliance, accessibility, and accommodations as required in Section 2.9.1.6.

-- 2.7.4.5 Provider Manual.
+- 2.7.4.6 Provider Manual.
 The Provider Manual shall be a comprehensive online reference tool for the Provider and staff regarding, but not limited to, administrative, prior authorization, and Referral processes, claims and Encounter submission processes, and plan benefits.
 The Provider Manual shall also address topics such as clinical practice guidelines, availability and access standards, Care Management Programs and Enrollee rights, including Enrollees rights not to be balanced billed.
-The Contractor must include in the Provider Manual a provision explaining that the Plan may not limit a Provider's communication with Enrollees as provided in Section 2.8.1.2.2. - 2.7.4.6 Provider and Pharmacy Directory.
-The Contractor shall make its Provider and Pharmacy Directory available to Providers via the Contractor's web-portal. - 2.7.4.7 Provider-based Health Education for Enrollees.
+The Contractor must include in the Provider Manual a provision explaining that the Plan may not limit a Provider's communication with Enrollees as provided in Section 2.8.1.2.2. - 2.7.4.7 Provider and Pharmacy Directory.
+The Contractor shall make its Provider and Pharmacy Directory available to Providers via the Contractor's web-portal. - 2.7.4.8 Provider-based Health Education for Enrollees.
 The Contractor shall encourage PCPs to provide health education to Enrollees.
-The Contractor shall ensure that Providers have the preventive care, disease-specific and plan services information necessary to support Enrollee education in an effort to promote compliance with treatment directives and to encourage self-directed care. - 2.7.4.8 Health, Safety and Welfare Education.
-As part of its Provider education, the Contractor shall include information related to identifying, preventing and reporting Abuse, Neglect, exploitation, and critical incidents. - 2.7.4.9 DHS HCBS Waiver Provider Education.
+The Contractor shall ensure that Providers have the preventive care, disease-specific and plan services information necessary to support Enrollee education in an effort to promote compliance with treatment directives and to encourage self-directed care. - 2.7.4.9 Health, Safety and Welfare Education.
+As part of its Provider education, the Contractor shall include information related to identifying, preventing and reporting Abuse, Neglect, exploitation, and critical incidents. - 2.7.4.10 DHS HCBS Waiver Provider Education.
 The Contractor shall distribute Provider packets, which the Department or its designee will provide, to Enrollees and educate each Enrollee regarding the Enrollee's responsibility to provide the Provider packets to all Individual Providers, including Personal Assistants, and all other individual Providers who provide Covered Services under the Persons with Disabilities HCBS Waiver, Persons with HIV/AIDS HCBS Waiver, or Persons with Brain Injury HCBS Waiver.
 The Contractor shall further educate Enrollees that such Providers may not begin providing Covered Services until the fully and correctly completed packets have been returned to and accepted by the local DHS-DRS office.